 Regenerative medicine is an emerging field of medicine that focuses on harnessing your body’s cells to heal damaged tissues, ligaments, tendons, and cartilage.
-The purpose of regenerative medicine is not only to HEAL these areas but to alleviate the PAIN associated with these areas.
-Our goal is to restore the level of fitness the person enjoyed before the injury.
+The purpose of regenerative medicine is to HEAL these areas as well as decrease the PAIN associated with these areas.
+Our goal is to restore the level of function the person enjoyed before the injury or degeneration.
 The treatments are minimally invasive without the pain and lengthy recovery typically associated with surgery.
-Regenerative medicine treatments offer a solution and renewed hope for those who believed they would require surgery.
+Regenerative medicine treatments offer a solution and renewed hope for those who once believed they would require surgery.

-How painful is the procedure for implanting PRP or Stem Cells
+How painful is the procedure for implanting PRP or Bone Marrow Therapy?

 How do you know where to inject my cells?

 We use a real-time dynamic musculoskeletal ultrasound to identify the precise location we are looking for.
 Your previous MRI and X-Ray images, as well as the physical examination by your provider, tells the provider where to accurately inject the cells.

 The entire process will take about 3-4 hours which includes the processing of your cells by our trained lab technician.
 There will be about 90 minutes of “downtime” while one of our nurse specialists process your blood in our lab.
 During this time you can leave the clinic or relax in the lobby and we recommend that you have a snack and drink fluids as well.
 You can walk out of our Sartell clinic after the procedure.